HDegroote/hypertele-docker/README.md

 # Hypertele Docker

-Deprecated: these dockers are no longer updated, I am now using [p2proxy](https://github.com/HDegroote/p2proxy) instead.
+WARNING: DEPRECATED. these dockers are no longer maintained.
+For a maintained equivalent, see [p2proxy](https://github.com/HDegroote/p2proxy) instead.

 Docker containers for hypertele.